Pylons/pyramid/docs/narr/install.rst

    $ sudo apt-get install build-essential

-On Mac OS X, installing XCode has much the same effect.
+On Mac OS X, installing `XCode
+<http://developer.apple.com/tools/xcode/>`_ has much the same effect.

-Once you've got development tools installed on your system, On the same system, to install a Python 2.5 interpreter from *source*, use the following commands:
+Once you've got development tools installed on your system, On the same system, to install a Python 2.6 interpreter from *source*, use the following commands:

 .. code-block:: text